agentrickard/domain/README.txt

 4.3.2   Search Settings

-For this feature to work, you must follow the instructions in INSTALL.txt regarding custom_url_rewrite().
+For this feature to work, you must follow the instructions in INSTALL.txt regarding custom_url_rewrite_outbound().
 If you have not followed the instructions, you should see a warning at the top of the Admin > Build > Domains page.

 Allows the admin to decide if content searches should be run across all affiliates or just the currently active domain.
 By design, Drupal will only